spectrocloud/librarium/docs/docs-content/clusters/cluster-management/certificate-management.md

 ## Automatic Certificate Renewal

 Palette will automatically update the cluster PKI certificates 30 days before they expire.
-You can view the issue and expiry date of the cluster by click on **View K8s Certificates** in the cluster details page.
+You can view the issue and expiry date of the cluster by clicking on **View K8s Certificates** in the cluster details page.

 Another scenario that results in new PKI certificates is upgrading a cluster's Kubernetes version.
 Upgrading a cluster's Kubernetes version, whether a minor patch or a major release, results in renewed PKI certificates.
 We recommend